kinate/inisev-laravel/README.md

 php artisan queue:work
 ```

+>Note : if Job task is not created after post, run `php artisan config:clear` to clear app configuration and register mail:subsriberWebsite command to artisan command list

 Use postman to send API request to  test `subscription` and `new post` as instructed on API Documentation section.

 Happy Test.